 If you’ve ever been at a game, and have been sitting there, waiting for tipoff or the first pitch, then you have probably considered placing a bet before the game starts, only to be thwarted by the fact that you can’t place a bet at the game.
 Well, thanks to the internet and mobile apps, now you can.
 Going to see your favorite team play is a lot of fun, but placing a bet from the stands can make it even more entertaining for you.
 Knowing how to do this, and having everything set up on your phone before you go out to the ball game, will make it so that if you do want to place a wager before the game starts, you will be able to.
 Sometimes, these are the most valuable bets you’ll make as new info often comes out at the park itself before it is made readily available to the public and the best sportsbooks out there.
 You can always get new information to help you make the best decision.

 Special Events Make it Work

 Every once in a while, something will pop up where tickets are in even higher demand than normal.
 The Super Bowl or the NBA Championship would be an example of this.
 Tickets for these games are much tougher to get than a normal game, and betting on these events is far heavier than it is for normal games too.
-Being able to do both would be an amazing thing, one of those moments that you tell your grandkids about decades from now, especially if your team was playing, and even more so if they won.
+Being able to do both would be an amazing thing, one of those moments that you tell your grandkids about decades from now, especially if your team was playing and even more so if they won.
 Imagine rooting for your team in the final moments of the game, a big wager riding on the outcome, and they squeeze out the win.
 If you are anything like us, you would be elated, yelling and jumping up and down.
 Now imagine sitting at home by yourself, or maybe even with a few friends.
 Which scenario sounds better?
-Being with a couple people, or being surrounded by tens of thousands of screaming fans?
+Being with a couple of people, or being surrounded by tens of thousands of screaming fans?
 Being there, being a part of history, and watching it with your own eyes, and not on a television screen is always far better.